openhwgroup/core-v-xif/doc/open-questions.md

 # Discussion

-For extension units featuring offloaded memory access instructions (e.g. RVF/D: fld, fsw), a few additional questions are raised.
+For extension units featuring offloaded memory access instructions (e.g. RVF/D: `fld`, `fsw`), a few additional questions are raised.

 ## Memory Consistency
 The `RISC-V Weak Memory Ordering` memory consistency model specifies that code running in a single hart appears to execute in order from the perspective of other memory instructions in the _same_ hart.